Patients Suffer As Insurers And Big Health Systems Spar For Market Share

 However, "there were stories of people who had to cancel surgeries and switch providers," says Ted Doolittle, Connecticut's state health care advocate.
 "There was all this anxiety and disruption."

 Under pressure from their constituents, Connecticut lawmakers last year passed legislation enabling consumers to continue getting care at in-network prices for 60 days during contract disputes.
-The new law is "an improvement," says Doolittle, who had urged legislators to pass such legislation.
+The new law is "an improvement," says Doolittle, who had urged lawmakers to pass such legislation.

 In the current California dispute, Anthem Blue Cross members with PPOs can still use Sutter doctors and hospitals at in-network rates for the next six months, says Thoma Tan, the Sutter spokeswoman.
 People with HMOs face more uncertainty.